stephenfletchtek/stephenfletchtek/README.md

 🌱 Since moving away from hardware I have completed a 12 week bootcamp at [Makers](https://github.com/makersacademy) to improve my skills in a team based environment covering many key areas of software development.

 ⚙️ Before Makers I worked assiduously to fill knowledge and skill gaps.
 For back-end development I built a web app using Python 3, and Django.
-I also practiced working with APIs and OAUTH 2.0 for one of my personal home automation projects; and have grown my understanding of common web security risks (e.g. OWASP Top 10).
+I also practiced working with APIs and OAuth 2.0 for one of my personal home automation projects; and have grown my understanding of common web security risks (e.g. OWASP Top 10).

 👀 I plan to leverage in the world of software the superpowers I developed for hardware: test design, debugging and remediation in complex and tightly coupled systems.
 Right now though, my priority is increasing my exposure to new, diverse challenges so I can be delivering value whilst growing professionally.